 Look for broken branches, especially after a strong storm.
 On some trees you may not know that a branch is broken until about a month later, when the leaves turn brown.

 Pockets of decay or rot sometimes exist on the upper side of a branch, where they are invisible to a ground observer.
-A “aerial” tree inspection by a Certified Arborist in which he climbs the tree may be required.
+The arborist may need to climb the tree to check.
 This is especially true when there are large branches that extend over the house.